Prag8855/aab/content/guides/work-visa.md

 Get an appointment at the German embassy or consulate in your country.
 It can take months to get an appointment.[^33]

+At some embassies and consulates, you can [apply for a work visa online](https://digital.diplo.de/visa), without an appointment.

 **[Find your German embassy or consulate ➞](/out/consulate-finder)**

 ### 4. Prepare for your interview